bcho432/pdf_merger/README.md

-PDF Merging app created by Bryan Cho
+PDF Merging Program created by Bryan Cho

 This program allows users to merge two existing PDF files by simply